 Typically WordPress audit trail plugins are installed for security reasons.
 Though a WordPress audit trail can also be used to keep track of users’ productivity and work, track down specific changes on your website and ease the troubleshooting process.
 Therefore most of the WordPress audit trail plugins also keep track of changes in popular third party plugins.

 For example the audit log plugin Simple History can keep track of changes in the plugins User Switching, Enable Media Replace and Limit Login Attempts.
-The plugin WP Security Audit Log keeps track of changes on bbPress, WordPress’ most popular forum plugin.
+The plugin WP Activity Log keeps track of changes on bbPress, WordPress’ most popular forum plugin.
 Though most audit trail plugins only monitor a few third party plugins because from a security point of view, it is not really important to keep track of changes on SEO and other similar plugins.

 Though if you really need this type of logging on your WordPress website look for extensible options; a WordPress audit trail plugin that has an API that allows you to develop your own monitoring and audit log alerts.
 Typically the plugin developers are willing to help you with extending the plugin’s functionality, especially if you want to keep track of the changes that happen on a popular WordPress plugin.